jakomulski/feup-yal-compiler/readme.txt

 There was no external packages - everything was written from the scratch.
 Code generation was written after deep analisys of how java compiler generates YVM instructions.

+The only external packages were jasin package for generating .class file and jgrapht for the register allocation.

 The most difficult problem:
 Loops and if/elese statements - Labels and goto statements had to be in correct place and nested if/else and loops instructions needed the generic solution.